jessicadavies2003/DOMKit/Getting-Started.md

 5. Execute/Run the code.
 If it works, you should see the following:

 ![A light-blue coloured navigation bar with the links "Home" and "About" in black.](imgs/working-DOMKit-nav.png "DOMKit Test - Navigation Bar")

+## Usage

+There are a handful of small demo projects inside this repository when you download it as a ZIP file that are ready to run!
+Be sure to check them out!

+(to be added)